YouCanLearnThis.com

 Step 1.
 Open your Photos app.
 Tap on a photo to open it in full screen.

 Step 2.
-This information icon, the Visual Look Up button tells you that there is Visual Look Up information available.
+This information icon, tells you that there is Visual Look Up information available.
 Tap the icon to bring up the Visual Look Up option.

 Step 3.
 Tap the icon that appears on the photo.
 Different icons will be used to indicate the different objects that you can view.
 Or you can select the Look Up option from the photo details.